 A typical day for a medical office administrator may include scheduling patient appointments and keeping medical records, including insurance forms, up to date.
 They process invoices and send bills to patients, as well as assist clients who have questions regarding payments.
 Additionally, medical office administrators may assist their offices’ physicians with presentations or by collecting, interpreting and providing data.

 Salaries vary widely from city to city.
-Learn the medical office administrator salary in your market by using our Salary Calculator found in the OfficeTeam salary center.
+Learn the medical office administrator salary in your market by using our Salary Calculator found in the OfficeTeam Salary Center.

 What skills are employers looking for?